Learn to write snappy, newsworthy and attention-grabbing press releases

 Former journalist Gareth Harding has written press releases for British and European parliamentarians, European Commissioners, companies, think tanks and NGOs.
 He has advised senior officials from the EU, UN and national governments how to work with the media and coached companies, embassies and international organisations how to write better press releases.

 What our participants say

 "Well organised, concise and straight to the point for a one-day seminar.
-Thanks for your good advice."Stephanie Wouters, Press officer, European Trade Union Confederation
+Thanks for your good advice."Stephanie Wouters, European Trade Union Confederation

 "Very good – targeted, clear and very useful.
 It met my expectations perfectly."Asdis Olafsdottir, Press and Information, EFTA Surveillance Authority